 More and more homeowners are starting to realize the importance of getting rid of that microscopic fungi called mold on their basement or other concrete surfaces.
+If you are one of them, read more and you can try this out.
 Since mold needs moisture and dirt to grow, it will be usually found in those areas of your house where there is moisture or humidity in the air.
 While mold is usually found in bathrooms and kitchens, it also flourishes in basement areas.
 According to the latest studies, mold will usually grow on wet laundry, carpet, wood, pipes, but most often on the concrete in your basement.

 Mold has been found to discolor concrete, because of its pores that seep deep into concrete.
 To get rid of mold on concrete, you need to do more than to simply clean its surface with a wet cloth.
 It is imperative to remove the mold from your concrete, because it is a health threat to both people and animals.
 There are three ways to get rid of mold: